 - A driver changing lanes aggressively or without signaling

-What are the most common rear-end accident injuries?
+Some of the most common rear-end injuries are:

-- Whiplash is a painful neck injury that’s especially common in rear-end collisions.
-When you’re struck from behind, the car moves violently forward.
-Your seatbelt keeps you in the vehicle, but it doesn’t prevent your head from whipping forward with the impact.
-The sudden motion can tear muscles, tendons and soft tissues.
+- Whiplash is a painful neck injury that’s especially common in rear-end collisions in that when you’re struck from behind, the car moves violently forward.
+Your seatbelt keeps you in the vehicle, but it doesn’t prevent your head from whipping forward with the impact, which can tear muscles, tendons, and soft tissues.

 - Head injuries.
 Head injuries, including concussions and traumatic brain injuries, are among the most serious consequences of rear-end collisions.
-Many accident victims hit their heads on dashboards, steering wheels or the seat in front of them.
 Even a seemingly minor concussion can lead to swelling that places pressure on the brain, causing long-term damage.

 Many rear-end accident injuries, including whiplash and concussions, can be more serious than they seem at first.
 Always get checked out by a doctor if you’ve been in an accident.

-Rear end collisions are usually caused by the driver who “rear-ended” you.
-The driver in back may not have been paying attention or may have followed you too closely, or at the very least had a chance to react and avoid the collision.
+Rear-end collisions are usually caused by the driver who “rear-ended” you.
+The driver in the back may not have been paying attention or may have followed you too closely, or at the very least had a chance to react and avoid the collision.
 In most rear-end cases, it’s pretty clear who was at fault.

 If you’re the victim of a rear-end accident, you have a right to recover all of the expenses you’ll have to bear because of the collision.
 That might include: